MicrosoftDocs/dynamics-365-fraud-protection/content/faq/security-assessment-faq.md

 #### How is this notification reported to customers?
 No proactive downtime notification is in place.
 It's currently part of the roadmap.
 Customers are notified about any incidents that are discovered via alerting through the standard communications channel.

-## Business continuity and disaster recovery FAQ
+## Business continuity and disaster recovery

 #### Does the application or service enable unstructured data to be exported in bulk in a non-proprietary format, such as CSV?
 In the product, the General Data Protection Regulation (GDPR) experience lets users export data under the guidelines that are described in the section about data subject rights in the [Compliance documentation](../security-compliance.md).